- What is Medicaid?

 This program provides Medicaid to certain groups of individuals who are not otherwise eligible for Medicaid.
 Persons who spend down by incurring medical expenses so that, after medical expenses, their income falls below a state-established medically needy income limit (MNIL).
 A persons spend down must be met each and every month that they want Medicaid coverage.
 The opportunity to spend down is particularly important to elderly individuals residing in nursing facilities and children and adults with disabilities who live in the community and incur high prescription drug, medical equipment, or other health care expenses.

 |12.
 Do I have to cooperate with the child support office to get Medicaid?|

 For some programs, yes.
 If you do not cooperate, you will not be able to get Medicaid.
 But your children can get Medicaid even if you do not cooperate with the child support office.
 However, if you have a good reason for not wanting to cooperate (for example, if you fear physical or emotional harm to you or your child), you may not have to cooperate.
 Also, a pregnant woman, who is not medically needy, does not need to cooperate in order to get coverage.
 If this applies to you, you have to tell your worker that you want to claim “good cause.”
 You will have to fill out a form to explain your situation.

 |13.
 How do I get an application?|

 You can get an application at your county Office of Public Assistance (OPA).
-You can access your local OPA number and address by calling the Montana Citizens' Advocate office at 1-800-332-2272.
+You can access your local OPA by contacting the Montana Public Assistant Helpline at 1-888-706-1535.
 You may also get applications by clicking here and visiting this website.